lcbiplove/nepfdb/README.md

 # Nepali Film Database

-This is the simple movie database site.
+This is the simple movie database api build on django rest framework.
 Models and their relationships look something like:

 ![Er relationships](movies.png)